Shaik-Sayeed/TwitterAPIRestAssuredFW/README.md

 Step 2 : Create an app to get Access Token and other secret keys(This will be used in API Requests).

-Step 3 :

-Step 4 : Clone or download this repository.
+Step 3 : Clone or download this repository.

-Step 5 : Import it as a Maven Project in Eclipse IDE.
+Step 4 : Import it as a Maven Project in Eclipse IDE.

-Step 6 : Open pom.xml file.
+Step 5 : Open pom.xml file.
 If required edit it according to your requirements.

-Step 7 : Click on Project>Maven>Update Project.
+Step 6 : Click on Project>Maven>Update Project.

-Step 8 : Open config.properties file present under src/main/java>com.jira.config package.
+Step 7 : Open config.properties file present under src/main/java>com.twitter.config package.

-Step 9 : Provide your API base URI, Jira Username and Password and other details.Save the changes.
+Step 8 : Provide your consumer key and other secret keys.Save the changes.

-Step 10 : You can execute the testcases using the testng.xml file present under src/test/resources>TestRunner or maven commands.
+Step 9 : You can execute the testcases using the TestRunner.java class present under src/test/java>com.twitter.runner or using "mvn       verify" maven command.

 ## Built With

 * Cucumber - BDD tool
 * JUint - Unit Testing Framework
-* Page Object Model - Design Pattern
 * Maven - Build Automation and Dependency Management
 * Rest Assured - Java library for RESTful APIs automation
+* Maven-Cucumber-Reporting- HTML reports generation library

 ## Author